December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 • Function composition: Build complex logic by combining small, reusable functions.

-FP’s predictability makes it easier to test and reason about async or concurrent code.
-Modern JavaScript engines have optimizations that reduce the practical cost of creating new data structures, improving FP performance in many cases1.
+FP’s predictability makes it easier to test and reason about asynchronous or concurrent code.
+Modern JavaScript engines include optimizations that reduce the practical cost of creating new data structures, improving FP performance in many cases1.

 Practical comparison for web developers